shivanigithub/http-cache-partitioning/README.md

 Here, we propose to partition the HTTP cache to prevent documents from one site from knowing if a resource from a cross-origin document load was cached or not.
 The exact key used to partition on is described later in the explainer.
 Firefox has also published an intent to implement to partition their cache, and Safari has partitioned their cache for several years now.

 Such partitioning limits the reusability of third-party resources.
 Each site will need to load those third party resources (such as fonts or scripts) for themselves at least once.
-Chrome’s experiments with partitioning show that the overall network usage increases by around 2% (more details below) and first/largest contentful paint increase around 0.5% to 1%.
+Chrome’s experiments with partitioning show that the overall network usage increases by around 4% (more details below) and first/largest contentful paint increase around 0.3%.

 ## Goals